firepear/qsplit/README.md

 # qsplit
 Quoted string splitting for Golang.

+NB: This package is in maintenance mode.
+There will be no development in the forseeable future, except in response to issues/bug reports.

 Qsplit turns a byte-slice into its constituent non-whitespace chunks of bytes, keeping quoted chunks together, in the manner of the shell.
 Mostly.